RIOT-OS/RIOT/tests/mutex_priority_inversion_nested/README.md

 Expected result
 ===============
-When successful, you will see the three configured threads printing 15 different events in a defined order.
+When successful, you will see the 5 configured threads printing 15 different events in a defined order.
 If the test passes, the output should look like this:

 ```